SaadAmer/Distance-Calculator/README.md

 All three have their own dockerfiles and are containerized and run via docker compose.

+The application has been deployed on AWS and can be accessed at http://13.40.144.220:4173/

+### Available Endpoints:

+- Distance: Calculates the distance between two addresses.
+Stores successful queries.

+- History: Returns a table of the user's successful queries.

 ### Run a Dockerized instance of the Distance Application
 Run the following command to run all three containers (backend, forntend and database)